2019 DDSPL Rules & Regulations

 4.5 No outfielder may throw the ball to first base in an attempt to force out the batter.
 Any such attempt by an outfielder will result in the runner being called safe at first, and all base runners advancing one base.

-4.6 No more than 7 men may be on the field at any time.
+4.6 When more than 2 women are present, no more than 7 men may be on the field at any time.
+When only 2 women are present, a team may field 8 men.

 5. Sitting Rule